 - Check your door locks.
 If you have a window or glass panel near an exterior door, put in a double-cylinder deadbolt that requires a key for both sides.
 Hang the interior key out of arm’s reach from the door.

 By taking steps to maintain the security of your home indoors and out, you’ll have a stronger sense of home safety.
-To learn more, contact Sherlock Heating & Air Conditioning, proudly serving North County homeowners.
+To learn more, contact Sherlock Plumbing Heating & Air, proudly serving North County homeowners.